 Beyond these examples

-These snippets focus on specific export features: full and incremental export types, and point-in-time snapshots.
+These snippets focus on specific table export features: full and incremental exports, and point-in-time snapshots.
 They’re intentionally minimal rather than complete data pipeline configurations.

-The examples reference pre-existing infrastructure such as DynamoDB tables with point-in-time recovery enabled, and S3 buckets with export permissions configured.
+The examples reference pre-existing infrastructure such as DynamoDB tables with Point-in-time Recovery enabled, and S3 buckets with appropriate permissions.
 They focus on export configuration rather than provisioning the surrounding infrastructure.

 To keep things focused, common export patterns are omitted, including: